 Feeling Good Teens is a free app containing a set of audio tracks for building positive mental strength.
 Teens just lie back and listen to learn about muscle relaxation and breathing strategies, managing stress, and building confidence.

 Calm Zone is a section on the Childline website rather than an app but it has lots of useful breathing exercises, activities, games and videos to help children let go of stress.
 And it’s free to access.

 Smiling Mind is a free mindfulness app from an Australian charity.
 It has been developed by psychologists on sound evidence-based principles and offers guided meditations and mindful moments that can be used by children, teens and adults.
 You can download it from your App store.

 MindShift is a free Canadian CBT app for teenagers and young adults experiencing anxiety.
 It aims to give teens strategies for facing their fears and worries by helping them develop more helpful ways of thinking.
 It includes tools for relaxation and for steps to help teens take charge of their anxiety and regain control over their lives.
 There are specific ideas for exam anxiety, social anxiety and performance anxiety as well as coping with everyday worries.

 Calm is a general guided meditation app for adults focusing on stress, anxiety and sleep issues.
 If your child’s issues are undermining your own mental health, Calm will help you stay in the right frame of mind to support your child.
 There is a monthly subscription (this definitely isn’t a cheap option) but the add-on benefit of a premium subscription is that you also get Calm Kids meditations.
 There are guided meditations for kids/teens aged 3 to 17 years, featuring well-known characters from Disney and Thomas The Tank Engine.
 So good for the whole family!

-If you are worried about your child’s mental health or anxiety, you can find sources of support in these two posts:
+If you are worried about your child’s mental health or anxiety, we provide specialised parenting support for parents of anxious children.
+Or you can find other sources of support in these posts: